 “For what can be known about God is plain to them, because God has shown it to them.
 Ever since the creation of the world his eternal power and divine nature, invisible though they are, have been understood and seen through the things he has made.
 So they are without excuse.”15

 Finally, consider the following quote:

 What do you think?
 Rejecting polytheism leaves us with tow choices – monotheism or pantheism.
 Was Xenophanes a monotheist or a pantheist?
 Please leave a comment below.
+Also, please check out the featured book below.
 Thank you!

 - Mark, Joshua J., “Xenophanes the Visionary Poet Philosopher,” World History Encyclopedia, 2012, https://www.worldhistory.org/article/171/xenophanes-the-visionary-poet-philosopher

 - Taylor, C.C.W., From the Beginning to Plato: Routledge History of Philosophy, Volume 1, Routledge; 1st edition, Oxfordshire, England, January 29, 2016

 - Curd, Patricia, “Presocratic Philosophy”, The Stanford Encyclopedia of Philosophy (Fall 2020 Edition), Edward N. Zalta (ed.), https://plato.stanford.edu/archives/fall2020/entries/presocratics

 - Lesher, James H. “Xenophanes’ Scepticism.”
 Phronesis, vol. 23, no. 1, 1978, pp. 1–21.
 JSTOR